-Stephenson continued playing LPGA events throughout the '90s, but was hampered by an injury incurred during a mugging in Miami in 1990.
+Stephenson continued playing LPGA events throughout the 1990s, but was hampered by an injury suffered during a mugging in Miami in 1990.
 Her left ring finger was broken in two places, an injury that still bothers her play in cold or wet weather.

 Stephenson went on to win on the Women's Senior Golf Tour, a tour she helped found.

 In 2003, she became the first woman to play on the Champions Tour, missing the cut.
 Shortly before that event, she caused controversy with comments bemoaning the influx of Asian golfers to the LPGA Tour.